Contractive coupling rates and curvature lower bounds for Markov chains

+As observed in e.g. \cite[Def 3.1]{fat-maa-2016} (cf. also \cite{pra-pos-2013, erb-maa-2012, erbar-henderson-menz-tetali, con-2022}), the condition \eqref{eqn: reversibility with moves} expresses the reversibility of the Markov chain, and every irreducible and reversible Markov chain admits a mapping representation satisfying the above requirements.
+In practice, it is typically useful to consider such a description where the set of moves $G$ is small.
+In all the concrete examples of Markov chains considered in Section \ref{sec:applications}, following \cite{con-2022}, we will work with mapping representations satisfying the above conditions.

-To introduce our main inequality of interest in an abstract way, we first need an additional ingredient, i.e.\ a weight function $\theta \colon \R_{> 0} \times \R_{> 0} \to \R_{\geq 0}$.
-In this paper, we always work under the following basic \begin{assumption} The weight function $\theta$ is such that: \begin{enumerate} \item $\theta$ is not identically $0$; \item $\theta(s,t) = \theta(t,s)$; \item $\theta$ is differentiable; \item $\theta$ is concave. \end{enumerate} \end{assumption} For given $\theta$, it will be convenient to also introduce the additional quantity
+We now proceed to introduce in an abstract way the main inequality of interest in this paper.
+For this, we first need an additional ingredient, i.e. a weight function $\theta \colon \R_{> 0} \times \R_{> 0} \to \R_{\geq 0}$.
+In this paper, we always work under the following basic \begin{assumption} The weight function $\theta$ is such that: \begin{enumerate} \item $\theta$ is not identically $0$; \item $\theta(s,t) = \theta(t,s)$; \item $\theta$ is differentiable; \item $\theta$ is concave. \end{enumerate} \end{assumption}